-The mission of the ASCR program is to discover, develop, and deploy computational and networking capabilities to analyze, model, simulate and predict complex phenomena for the advancement of science.
-A major objective of the ASCR basic research portfolio is to enable big science teams exploring grand challenges to take full advantage of next generation, high-performance computing systems.
-As the steady improvement in the price/performance of integrated circuits described by Moore's Law slows, ASCR must explore "Beyond Moore's Law" technologies such as quantum computing in order to continue to fulfill its mission.
+The ASCR mission is to discover, develop, and deploy computational and networking capabilities to analyze, model, simulate and predict complex phenomena important to the DOE and the advancement of science.
+A major objective of the ASCR basic research portfolio is to enable Big Science applications to take full advantage of the current, emerging and future highend computing systems.